muffinista/before-dawn/README.md

 on an unpublished personal project writing about some of the different aspects of them.
-As part of the project, I wanted to be able to build some screensavers, and for awhile I planned on just writing code and slapping it on a website, but eventually I decided that it would be better to actually build a system for distributing functional screensavers.
+As part of the project, I wanted to be able to build some screensavers, and for awhile I planned on just writing code and publishing it on a website, but eventually I decided that it would be better to actually build a system for distributing functional screensavers.